donascimentoantonio/Ambev.DevEvaluation.Cris/README.md

    docker-compose --project-name ambevdev up -d --build
    ```

 4. **Apply database migrations:**
    ```powershell
    docker-compose --project-name ambevdev run --rm tools bash -c 'dotnet tool install --global dotnet-ef --version 8.* && export PATH="$PATH:/root/.dotnet/tools" && dotnet ef database update --project ./src/Ambev.DeveloperEvaluation.ORM/ --startup-project ./src/Ambev.DeveloperEvaluation.WebApi/'
    ```

+   > **Validated command:**
+   >
+   > To ensure the migration runs correctly in the Docker environment, use exactly the command above.
+It installs dotnet-ef in the session, exports the PATH, and runs the migration using the correct projects.
+   >
+   > **Important:** Always run migrations using the `tools` service from Docker Compose, as only it has the required .NET SDK.
+The WebApi container uses only the runtime and cannot run the migration command.

 5. **Access the application:**
    - The WebApi service will be available at the port configured in docker-compose (e.g.: http://localhost:8080).